• Skip to primary navigation

 There are many providers of systems that seniors can use to get help in the event of an emergency.
 Several options are described below.
 All of these options provide a pendant device that can be worn, or carried, with a button that is pushed for emergencies.
 They all offer 2-way communication, putting the user in voice contact with their trained emergency agents.
 They will also contact family members as needed in emergencies.
 Please beware that the telephone sales agents for these companies may be assertive.
 Do not commit to a particular service without reviewing all of your options.

-For more information, read the reviews by the Retirement Living Information Center and a comprehensive analysis of over 20 options by the National Council on Aging.
+For more information, read the reviews by the Retirement Living Information Center and The Best Medical Alert Watches of 2026: Expert Reviewed by the National Council on Aging.

 Here are a few options: